OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank R. Madar and L. Val\'ery for the fruitful discussions that helped improve the quality of this document.
-Part of this work was supported by the regional council of Auvergne through the "nouveau chercheur" research funding program.
+They also would like to thank J. Linnemann for drawing their attention to the possibility of changing parameters of the log-normal distribution, extending the variety of priors that can be considered for statistical uncertainties.
+Part of this work was supported by the regional council of Auvergne through the ``nouveau chercheur'' research funding program, and by the french ``Agence Nationale de la Recherche''.